Mezatsong/laravel-swagger-docs/README.md

 This package is heavily inspired by the [darki73/laravel-swagger](https://github.com/darki73/laravel-swagger) and [kevupton/laravel-swagger](https://github.com/kevupton/laravel-swagger).
 Usage is pretty similar to the [mtrajano/laravel-swagger](https://github.com/mtrajano/laravel-swagger) with the difference being:
 1. OAS3 support
-2. "Custom decorators" inspired by Nest.JS
+2. Custom decorators
+3. Custom responses
-3. Automatic generation (assuming relevant configuration option is turned on)
+4. Automatic generation (assuming relevant configuration option is turned on)
-4. Inclusion of Swagger UI
+5. Inclusion of Swagger UI
-5. Models generations
+6. Models generations
-6. Generate operation tags based on route prefix or controller's name
+7. Generate operation tags based on route prefix or controller's name

 ## Installation